jmlkl/msweeper/README.md

 ﻿# msweeper

 ## Short description about project
-Minesweeper clone written in C#.
+Minesweeper clone written in C# using dot .NET core 2.2

 This is personal practice project to get familiar with C#